shieldytg/bot/docs/documentation/events.md

 ##Chat data

-So how [GHBot](GHBot.md/#LGHInterface) enchanches events for LibreGroupHelp more than using the raw [TGBot](https://github.com/yagop/node-telegram-bot-api/blob/master/doc/api.md)?
+So how [GHBot](GHBot.md/#LGHInterface) enchanches events for Shieldy more than using the raw [TGBot](https://github.com/yagop/node-telegram-bot-api/blob/master/doc/api.md)?

 First at all, it allow us to get already a full chat object from the database, thus giving you the full chat configuration